The Magic of Living in Cairo: City of Paradoxes

 Egypt: I Miss you Every Day

 In Egypt, I discovered what I did not even realize I was seeking.
 Many times, I felt small and helpless but pushed back on the intensity of Cairo.
 I conquered tall buildings, insufferable traffic, endless crowds, and created personal space in the city.

-I had to leave the city eventually, but I miss it every day.
+leave the city eventually, but I miss it every day.
 I miss being in a foreign land, feeling lost and even scared, figuring out how to handle problems, and knowing that at the end of the day there will always be a way to adapt.
 Once you have moved abroad you will likely learn to love wherever you decide to live, though living in Cairo is my particular experience and frame of reference.

 What I miss most of all about living abroad is feeling that I can connect deeply with people who have such different backgrounds, that I can laugh and joke about the same movies and books, listen to the same music, have the same goals, and in my case survive Cairo (or perhaps anywhere) together.

 Living abroad is more than traveling, it's about immersing yourself in a new culture, its people, its lands, more deeply.
 You learn and come to see how the experience changes you.
 Nothing will teach you more than facing up to something you thought you couldn't and coming through on the other side.
 Egypt offered me so much happiness, love, hospitality, stress, and even tears.
 I’m so grateful for every experience, every person encountered, and every memory that remains.

 |I miss my people in Cairo...